feography/feography/README.md

-- 👋 Hi, My name is Natalya, I'm experienced researcher in environmental sciences and remote sensing.
+- 👋 Hi, My name is Natalya.
+- 🌏 I'm a researcher in environmental sciences and remote sensing.
 - 👩‍🔬 Currently studying Data Science and Machine Learning.
 - 📫 Contact me [on telegram](https://t.me/feography)